JGemkow/powerbi-build-tools/README.md

 **If something isn't working, can I get support from Microsoft?**

 No. While I do work for Microsoft, this extenion is supported personally by me during my free time.
-If you have run into any issues, please log them on [GitHub](https://github.com/bguidinger/powerbi-build-tools/issues).
+If you have run into any issues, please log them on [GitHub](https://github.com/jgemkow/powerbi-build-tools/issues).

+## Original Repo
+This repo was forked from bguidinger's repo to add additional tasks for Power BI builds in Azure DevOps.
+Please view the original repo here on [GitHub](https://github.com/bguidinger/powerbi-build-tools/issues).
+Many thanks to bguidinger!